Table of Contents

 Step 4.
 When it's finished, type: exit and hit Enter to finish the process.

-After this, your not responding external hard drive should now show up.
+After this, the not responding external hard drive of yours should now show up.
 If it still doesn't work, go on with an easier chkdsk alternative.

 Option 3.
 Run CMD Alternative to Fix External Disk File System Error

 The Command line is suitable for computer professionals since wrong commands can cause severe problems.
-Therefore, we strongly recommend you try EaseUS Tools M.
+Therefore, we strongly recommend you try EaseUS CleanGenius.

 It is a practical computer fixing tool that is safe and light-weighted.
 To fix file system error or disk error: